-- Before you use a cartridge, let it acclimate to the normal operating environment for 1 hour.
-If you see condensation on the cartridge, wait an additional hour. - 1 Ensure that all surfaces of a cartridge are dry before inserting it. - 1 Do not expose the cartridge to moisture or direct sunlight. - Do not expose recorded or blank cartridges to stray magnetic fields of greater than 100 oersteds (for example, terminals, motors, video equipment, X-ray equipment, or fields that exist near high current cables or power supplies).
-Such exposure can cause the loss of recorded data or make the blank cartridge - equipment, or fields that exist near high-current cables or power supplies).
-Such exposure can cause the loss of recorded data or make the blank cartridge unusable. - 1 Maintain the following environmental conditions outlined in the Table 2.
+- 1 Before you use a cartridge, let it acclimate to the normal operating environment for 1 hour.
+If you see condensation on the cartridge, wait an additional hour. - Ensure that all surfaces of a cartridge are dry before inserting it. - 1 Do not expose the cartridge to moisture or direct sunlight. - Do not expose recorded or blank cartridges to stray magnetic fields of greater than 100 oersteds (for example, terminals, motors, video equipment, X-ray equipment, or fields that exist near high-current cables or power supplies).
+Such exposure can cause the loss of recorded data or make the blank cartridge unusable. - Maintain the following environmental conditions outlined in the Table 2.